amirrajan/survivingtheappstore/manuscript/developer-logs.md

 Unsolicited reviews are starting to come up.
 A spike to 30 downloads happened that day.

+#Postmortem

+When you see an onsilicited review.
+Be sure to reach out to them in some way and let them know you noticed.
+Keep these contacts warm.
+You have no idea when one of these small connections could lead to something bigger.

-#Nov 23, 2013: A Dark Room Forum Entry on Touch Arcade
+#Day 171 - Nov 23, 2013: A Dark Room Forum Entry on Touch Arcade

 I received an email from a random person this day.
 The game was listed in the Touch Arcade forums, and one of the members emailed me to get